Katzenbach Commission

-The President's Commission on Law Enforcement and Administration of Justice was a group of 19 people appointed by President Johnson in 1967 to study the American criminal justice system.
+The President's Commission on Law Enforcement and Administration of Justice was a group of 19 people appointed by President Lyndon B. Johnson in 1967 to study the American criminal justice system.
+Headed by the then-attorney general Nicholas Katzenbach, the commission is also known as Katzenbach Commission.
+(Note: At the publication of the report, Katzenbach was the United States Under Secretary of State.)
 Johnson assigned the group the task of fighting crime and repairing the American criminal justice system:

 No agency of government has ever in our history undertaken to probe so fully and deeply into the problems of crime in our nation.
 I do not underestimate the difficulty of the assignment.
 But the very difficulty which these problems present and the staggering cost of inaction make it imperative that this task be undertaken.